ananyarastogi2004/IPL_Match_Prediction/README.md

 # IPL_Match_Prediction
+The model predicts the IPL Second Inning Match Score using various algorithms like Linear Regression, Decision Tree Regression, Random Forest Regressor, Support Vector Machine, XGBoost, KNR and predicts the IPL Match Winning Probability using logistic regression and ANN algorithms.

 IMPLEMENTATION OF THE GUI

 The Graphical User Interface is developed for the machine learning models using the Streamlit application.
 For the backend of the site Python is used.
-All the input informationnecessary for the model for the prediction is provided to the model.
+All the input information necessary for the model for the prediction is provided to the model.

 A. Score Prediction Model

-The GUI requires at least 5 overs of the data to predict thescore .The model requires the input data of Batting team, Bowling team, Over, Runs, Wickets, Run Scored in last 5 overs, Wickets fall in last 5 overs to predict the score of the match as shown in the Fig.
+The GUI requires at least five overs of the data to predict the score.
+The model requires the input data of the Batting team, Bowling team, Over, Runs, Wickets, Run Scored in the last five overs, Wickets fall in the last five overs to predict the score of the match, as shown in Fig.

 ![Score Predictor](Score_predictor.png)